Criminal proceeds defence group - defence barristers NZ wide

 2. Unless you are in receipt of legal aid, you will not have an 'immunity' or shield (partial or full) to adverse cost orders in the High Court.
 Costs are a normal and ordinary part of civil litigation.
 Criminal Proceeds defence is civil litigation, it is completely different to criminal defence procedure and law.

 There is a general formula for how we work out costs under the High Court Rules 2016, and there is a scale of costs within those rules.
 As civil specialists, we are dealing with civil and commercial clients everyday who are accustomed to the civil regime and the expectation that the loser pays costs.
-However, we find members of gangs (and their associates and families) may only be used to criminal procedure.
-And what happens is, we find that many of you get annoyed and frustrated with the civil costs regime.
-We can explain to you how civil costs work, no problem.
+If you are unfamiliar with the costs regime, we can explain to you how civil costs work, no problem.

 Sometimes the police do not seek costs against an unsuccessful party, and sometimes they do.
 Whatever happens, we like to take a cautious and conservative approach beforehand and advise all private clients to have a certain buffer of funds available to pay an adverse costs order if needed.
 Remember, there are no guarantees in litigation.
 We put our evidence before the court, the Commissioner puts his evidence forward to, we argue over how the law applies to the facts, and then a High Court Judge makes a decision on the facts and law before him.
 There is no jury like in criminal law.